Connecting Libraries to Employment with Workforce Literacy

 Jason also suggests offering a boot camp geared toward teens featuring topics relative to writing a first résumé, actively conducting an online job search, and grasping what employers are looking for in an entry-level candidate.
 You might also plan to discuss locating employment without having a GED, understanding the importance of volunteering to gain skills, and have information on hand for disadvantaged youth to seek a registered apprenticeship under the federal government.
 And, if you want to target children and spark their interest toward future employment, host a 'big truck' event inviting an ambulance, tow truck, semi, firetruck and others, to come show off their vehicles and offer a unique career day or incorporate jobs into story time.

 Do you have a large military population in your area?
 If so, Jason encourages libraries to periodically invite a representative from the VA to offer specific resources to support transitioning from the military back to the civilian world or create packets that can be offered as needed.
-Here are some additional military and veterans resources.

 Given size and resources available at your library, there may be times when you might not be able to provide direct or immediate support, but you can offer referrals and information in a positive way.
 He went on to explain that in South Carolina where overburdened libraries have limited computers available, staff members have had to confess "we can't help you right now, but I know where you can probably go to have assistance".
 He went on to explain that in many states Goodwill stores have Job Connection sites with several computers available and a clearinghouse to other great resources.